 What is Air Leakage?

-Air leakage is the uncontrolled flow of air through gaps and cracks in the building envelope, the barrier between the conditioned interior and the outside environment.
-Air leaks can occur in any and all building types – business or residential, new build or older buildings and regardless of the climate or construction materials.
+Air leakage is the uncontrolled flow of air through gaps and cracks in the building envelope – the barrier between the conditioned interior and the outside environment.
+It can occur in any building type, business or residential, new build or older, regardless of climate or construction materials.

 The Causes of Air Leakage in Your Building

-- In Commercial Buildings: Similar to homes, but also around building envelope connections (walls, roof, foundation) due to complex construction methods and larger footprints.
-Additionally, gaps around HVAC systems and improperly sealed access points for maintenance can be significant sources.
+- In commercial buildings: similar issues to homes, but also gaps around building envelope connections (walls, roof, foundation) due to complex construction methods and larger footprints.
+Gaps around HVAC systems and improperly sealed maintenance access points can be significant sources too.

 The Effects of Building Air Leakage

-- Increased Energy Bills: Leaky buildings require more energy to maintain comfortable temperatures as conditioned air escapes and unconditioned air enters.
-This can significantly impact both home energy budgets and commercial operational costs.
+- Increased energy bills: leaky buildings need more energy to maintain comfortable temperatures, since conditioned air escapes and unconditioned air enters.
+This affects both home energy budgets and commercial operational costs.

-- Comfort Issues: Drafts and uneven temperatures caused by leakage can make a building feel uncomfortably cold or hot.
+- Comfort issues: draughts and uneven temperatures make a building feel uncomfortably cold or hot.

-- Potential Structural Damage: In severe cases, leakage can contribute to moisture problems within walls and ceilings, leading to mould growth and potential structural damage.
+- Potential structural damage: in severe cases, leakage contributes to moisture problems within walls and ceilings, leading to mould growth and structural damage.

-- DIY Methods: Feel for drafts around windows and doors with your hand or hold a lit incense stick near potential leak points to see if the smoke wavers.
-These methods provide a starting point, but may miss hidden leaks.
+- DIY methods: feel for draughts around windows and doors with your hand or hold a lit incense stick near potential leak points to see if the smoke wavers.
+These give you a starting point, but can miss hidden leaks.

-- Sealing and Weatherproofing: Sealing gaps around windows, doors, and other penetrations with caulk, weather stripping, or spray foam can significantly reduce leaks.
-In commercial buildings, specialised sealants and techniques may be required for building envelope connections and HVAC systems.
+- Sealing and weatherproofing: sealing gaps around windows, doors and other penetrations with caulk, weather stripping or spray foam (Energy Saving Trust Draught-Proofing Guidance) can significantly reduce leaks.
+Commercial buildings may need specialised sealants and techniques for envelope connections and HVAC systems.

-- Improving Ventilation: While reducing leakage is important, proper ventilation is still crucial for healthy indoor air quality.
-Consider installing or upgrading ventilation systems to ensure a healthy balance between air tightness and fresh air exchange.
+- Improving ventilation: reducing leakage matters, but proper ventilation is still essential for healthy indoor air quality.
+Consider installing or upgrading ventilation systems to balance air tightness with fresh air exchange.

 What’s Next?